freebsd/freebsd-quarterly/2019q1/cruntime.md

 contrast, the malloc implementation used by FreeBSD, jemalloc(3), requires working pthread mutexes for operation.

-This creates chicken-and-egg problem during executable startup, and requires jemalloc to provide fragile hacks to make it possible to initialize mutexes.
+This creates a chicken-and-egg problem during executable startup, and requires jemalloc to provide fragile hacks to make it possible to initialize mutexes.
 This has been a constant source of mismatches on imports of new versions of jemalloc.